SymbolNotFound/.github/profile/README.md

 https://docs.google.com/spreadsheets/d/1Qcg707g7wGSvr1XKr5UNmLDlcYtoZ3GTNwtUPL3bo5U

-The goal is to implement several of these (as many as we can!) in a common grounding -- a logic-language extension of GDL that includes board, equipment, deck, dice, etc. semantics.
-The initial motivation was to have a system from which a human-friendly game interface could be code-generated (including hints for assistive technology, as well as the entire client/server protocol for network play).
-The motivation has also blossomed into a desire to build the venue where intelligence and reasoning engines can compete.
-Though AI have mastered Chess and Go, even learning games without being told any specific strategy or even explicit rules, these systems have required many hundred hours and enormous compute resources to learn one game.
+The goal is to implement several of these (as many as we can!) in a common grounding -- a logic-language extension of GDL with added semantics for boards, equipment, dice, decks, etc.  The initial motivation was to have a system from which a human-friendly game interface could be code-generated (including hints for assistive technology, as well as the entire client/server protocol for network play), along with a playable AI.
+Games can be played (human | AI) vs (human | AI) for all the roles defined in the game.

+The motivation has expanded to include other reasons -- there are games on that list which have been almost entirely lost, a couple of games are only guesses, their rules reverse-engineered from scant evidence discovered in archeological finds.
+Some games have dozens or hundreds of variants only a handful of which have been converted into a form where they might be preserved.
+Many games exist in one platform/environment but not anywhere else, and typically not in a declarative/logical representation but in a general purpose procedural language (if the original source is available at all).
+Building a general game description language and collection of games is another way to help preserve games, both ancient and modern, and make them widely accessible.

+The initial motivation of code-generating the play-protocol and interface was also to provide a testing ground for the design and fine-tuning of new games.
+Playtesting a new game takes precious (seasoned game player) hours and must be repeated after every gameplay-balance adjustment.
+By defining the game rules as logical relations, there is the immediate benefit of avoiding an entire class of bugs from accidents in editing the client and server implementations.
+There is the ability to play against an AI that is at least capable of legal moves and makes occasionally clever moves.
+There are automated metrics that can be derived from equipment & rule complexity, the initiative advantage, difficulty, determinism, validity, convergence, etc. that can help a game designer.
+Some metrics are determined from self-play, these same metrics are latent features which playtesting attempts to derive.
+Some automated playtesting can save hours or days of unbalanced play, per game being developed!
+With the appropriate measures, the system could even give guidance where equipment or rules are particularly unfair.

+This motivation expanded also into a desire to build the venue where intelligence and reasoning engines can compete.
+Although AI have mastered very deep games such as Chess and Go, even learning games without being told any specific strategy or even the explicit rules, these systems have required many hundred hours and enormous compute resources to learn one game.
 The most general language models could probably score well in a quiz game or word-based game, and even generate some code to play tic-tac-toe, but they aren't nearly ready to play at any game with arbitrary rules and goals.
 Will a stronger reasoning engine emerge?
 A true AGI could be expected to develop a competitive interface, I think.
-In the meantime, I have a few subpar engines that have relative strengths and invite others to contribute competitors when the site is launched later this year!
+In the meantime, I have a few sub-par engines that have relative strengths and invite others to contribute competitors when the site is launched later this year!

+## Repository dependencies (arrow indicates direction of import into)

 ```mermaid
 graph LR;